 I think it’s true that people tend to feel uncomfortable about what they are giving up, they often hyper-focus on what they’re giving up, they can also feel alone and start to isolate themselves.

 People also have different levels of change readiness and may have a perception of limited resources.
 This often causes them to revert back to old behavior and settle back into where they were comfortable.

-Scholssberg was interested in understanding the variables that make the difference between how people negotiate a transition.
-Through her extensive research she identified four major sets of factors that influence a person’s ability to cope with a transition.
-They are known as the 4 S’s: situation, self, support and strategies.
+Schlossberg was interested in understanding the variables that make the difference between how people negotiate a transition.
+Through her extensive research, she identified four major sets of factors that influence a person’s ability to cope with a transition.
+They are known as the 4 S’s: situation, self, support, and strategies.

-The first S is the context of the Situation itself.
+The first S in the context of the Situation itself.

 For example, if a transition occurs during a terrible situation, where there are many things happening in your life at once and this consumes all of your time and attention, then this will make the negotiation process much more complicated than if the context of the situation is less chaotic.
 So be aware of the complexity of your situation.